 - I actually used an old pair of my father-in-law’s jeans

-- Fat Quarter accent fabric (I used scraps from my Flag Quilt)
+- Fat Quarter accent fabric (I recommend using any of the prints from this collection)

 - 1/4 yard liner (I used more scraps)

 - 1/2 yard woven fusible interfacing (I used Pellon Shapeflex SF101)